All Blogs

 Key takeaways from the cybersecurity services market research:

-• The market size projections for cybersecurity services show that it will be USD 310.35 billion by 2034.
+- The market size projections for cybersecurity show it reaching roughly USD 969.45 billion by 2035.

-• In 2024, North America dominated with the largest market share at 40% in the global market.
+- In 2025, North America dominated with the largest market share at over 36% in the global market.

-• During the forecast period (2025-2034), cybersecurity market growth in the Asia Pacific will be the fastest.
+- During the forecast period, cybersecurity market growth in the Asia Pacific will be among the fastest globally.

-• The managed services sector is projected to grow with the highest CAGR.
+- The managed services and AI-driven security segments are projected to grow with the highest CAGR.

-• In the upcoming years, the healthcare sector is expected to experience the fastest CAGR.
+- In the upcoming years, the healthcare sector is expected to experience the strong, sustained growth as a high-cost breach target.

 A Glimpse of Trends and Stats in Cybersecurity by Industry